Bachelor of Arts - Art CW057

 Art is a diverse range of activities usually involving imaginative or technical skill and includes the production of works of art, the criticism of art, the study of the history of art, and the aesthetic dissemination of art.

-This three-year degree in Art is a dynamic programme unique to the Wexford Campus.
+This dynamic course unique to the Wexford Campus.
 Students are provided with the opportunity to gain creative skills, creative knowledge, aesthetic awareness and professional experiences in contemporary visual art.
 The first year is shared with the Bachelor of Arts in Visual Communication degree.
-The programme focuses on learning by doing with students actively working on creative projects in a studio context, as well as in IT labs and traditional lectures.
+The course focuses on learning by doing with students actively working on creative projects in a studio context, as well as in IT labs and traditional lectures.
 This Bachelor of Arts Degree is highly student-centred and provides a forum for exchanging diverse ideas and opinions through group crit, field trips and a visiting artist programme.

-- Programme features a wide variety of studio disciplines including: painting; sculpture; digital media and photography.
+- This course features a wide variety of studio disciplines including: painting; sculpture; digital media and photography.

 - Students can choose to specialise in either painting or sculpture in Year 3.